-Communications intern Lia Franklin ’24 is a junior majoring in environmental studies and government.
+Communications intern Lia Franklin ’24 is a senior majoring in environmental studies and government.
 She is from Brooklyn, New York, and just came back from studying abroad in Madrid.
 Although she is a city girl at heart, she loves hiking and spending time in nature.
 When she is not at the College of the Environment you can find her writing for the Argus, playing club soccer, or cooking with friends in Junior Village.

-Communications intern Amanda Morris ’24 is a junior from Quincy, Massachusetts.
+Communications intern Amanda Morris ’24 is a senior from Quincy, Massachusetts.
 She is an environmental Ssudies and government double major, and is concentrating in international politics.
 Last semester she was abroad in Copenhagen, Denmark, where she had the opportunity to study Sustainable Development in Northern Europe.
 She enjoys theater, music, and singing with her a cappella group, Onomatopoeia!

 Barry Chernoff is the director of the College of the Environment and The Robert F. Schumann Chair of Environmental Studies.
 Chernoff joined the Wesleyan faculty in 2003.
 He teaches courses in Environmental Studies, Tropical Ecology, Aquatic Ecosystem Conservation, and Quantitative Analysis for the departments of Biology and Earth & Environmental Sciences.
 Chernoff’s research centers on the freshwater fishes of the Neotropical region, primarily those in South America in the Amazon.
 His research includes, ecology, evolutionary biology and conservation.
 He has also led international teams on expeditions designed to conserve large watersheds of the world, having made more than 32 expeditions in 12 countries.